amandabee/CUNY-data-storytelling/syllabus.md

 *   Understanding technologies available to create online, interactive data-driven stories
 *   Design basics, effective visual communication, and data visualization
 *   Applying interactivity to data-driven stories
-*   Critical evaluation of professional data-driven news stories (what makes a particular project successful?)
+*   Critical evaluation of professional data-driven news stories
+*   Understanding what makes a particular project successful
 *   Seeking out innovative uses of data
 *   Understanding the development process for creating data stories

-## Course outcomes

-*   At the end of this course, students will be able to:
+**Course outcomes** At the end of this course, you will be able to:
 *   Identify patterns in data that help uncover news trends
 *   Conceptualize clear and concise ways to illustrate these trends
 *   Create interactive graphics using both custom tools and web-based services
-*   Evaluate effectiveness of data-based storytelling projects, both of their own creation and across the industry.
+*   Evaluate effectiveness of data-based storytelling projects, both of your own creation and across the industry.
 *   Instruct and supervise fellow journalists and programmers in identifying and producing stories that can become effective data stories.

 ## About the Faculty